Mission, History & Future

 - The importance of knowing every student as an individual, each with unique talents and needs.

 - The school as an extension of the family, helping parents to raise children who would internalize high standards in their studies, in their play, and in their development as people of noble character.

 - The belief that a Country Day education should not only expand children’s abilities but also their interests.

-As remembered by Archie Andrews from the class of ’38: Mr. Minor believed that the people who have the best lives are not necessarily the people who have the most comforts.
+As remembered by Archie Andrews from the class of ’38: Mr. Miner believed that the people who have the best lives are not necessarily the people who have the most comforts.
 Rather, they are the people who have the most interests.
 People who have expansive interests are never bored, rarely lonely.
 They are able to find stimulation, adventure, beauty and meaning all around them; in the natural world, in the arts and athletics, in friendships and through commitments to others, and in the world of ideas.

-A final note: the original boys of Country Day remember that Mr. Minor was fascinated by the Far East (exotic and mysterious at the time), especially China.
+A final note: the original boys of Country Day remember that Mr. Miner was fascinated by the Far East (exotic and mysterious at the time), especially China.
 He wanted them to be equally curious, believing that China would someday occupy a prominent role in world affairs.
 How proud he would have been to know that one of his boys would be appointed U.S. Ambassador to China, before becoming the 41st President of the United States.